kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Summary

+This concludes the demonstration workflow.
+Your PySpark Iris project now has a newly developed feature, and the changes are synchronized across all three Git repositories (Databricks, remote, and local) that contain your project data.

-This simple demonstration took you through a hybrid development workflow for your Kedro project on Databricks.
-By using an IDE for development, Git for version control and collaboration and Databricks Repos to sync your code with Databricks, you can enhance your development experience and improve your project's velocity and quality.
+This tutorial covered a hybrid Kedro project development workflow on Databricks, utilising your local development environment, Git for versioning, and Databricks Repos for code synchronization, improving development efficiency and quality.